Hamburg guide Germany map flag

 Weather - When is the best time to visit Hamburg?
 When does it rain and when are there threats of thunderstorms?

-Hamburg is located in the north of Germany, on the Elbe River, about 110 km from its mouth into the North Sea.
+The second largest city in Germany and one of the most important European port cities is located in the north of Germany, on the Elbe River, about 110 km from its mouth into the North Sea.

 Hamburg has a rich history as an important trade and port center.
 They founded it in the Middle Ages and it gained importance due to its strategic location.